Glenn Roger Mickens

 - Born July 26, 1930 in Wilmar, CA USA

-Glenn Mickens pitched four games for the supremely successful 1953 Brooklyn Dodgers, who won 105 games.
+Glenn Mickens pitched four games for the supremely successful Brooklyn Dodgers of 1953, who won 105 games.
 All of the pitchers on the staff who appeared in more than 10 games had winning records that year, with six of them winning at least two-thirds of their games.
 It was a tough team on which to win a spot on the pitching staff.

 Mickens became one of the first former major league players to play in Japan, going there in 1959 and playing for five seasons.
-(Six years earlier, Leo Kiely had been the first ex-MLBer to play in Nippon Pro Baseball.)
+Six years earlier, Leo Kiely had been the first ex-MLB player to play in Nippon Pro Baseball.
 One observer (baseballguru.com) names Mickens to his "all-time foreign-born team" in Japanese baseball.